CIDARLAB/serialToCSV/README.md

 # serialToCSV
-Pass data from serial port into a Python data structure for further analysis
+Pass data from serial port into a Python data structure for further analysis.
+The script expects to read one value from the serial port at a time.

 ## Table of Contents
 1. [Features Summary](#features-summary)